SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 ![Edit schema view](img/variant-edit-schema.png)

-You can always use the Code view to write the code query if you want to set the schema yourself.

 ## Variant sampling setting

 When Prophecy infers the variant schema, it samples the records to identify all potential iterations of keys and values within the schema.